 For all models, higher frame rates can be achieved by using the Area of Interest (AOI) or Binning functions; the former increases the frame rate by only reading a selected area of the sensor, whereas the latter increases the frame rate by combining pixel readings before transferring them to the PC, but in this case, image resolution is sacrificed.
 The computer can communicate digitally with the camera through the USB 2.0 interface, thus enabling the user to transmit images and control camera settings seamlessly.

-Each CCD camera comes with an extensive Windows compatible software package on CD.
+Each CCD camera comes with ThorCam, our Windows-compatible software package on CD.
+In addition, the cameras are supported by an extensive software development kit.
 Standard drivers like Direct Show (WDM), Active X, and TWAIN are provided.
 In addition, over 20 demo programs (including source code) are supplied.
 A USB cable for connecting the camera to a PC is also included.
-These cameras can be used with the latest release of µManager to obtain monochrome images (this includes the color USB CCD cameras).

 The DCU223 CCD cameras are fully compatible with our standard C-Mount Camera Lenses and High-Magnification Zoom Lenses, which are sold separately.
 Our standard lenses include fixed focal lengths of 3.5 mm - 75 mm with maximum apertures of up to f/0.95, as well as an 18 - 108 mm f/2.5 zoom lens.
 Our high-magnification zoom lenses are a modular system that features magnification from 0.07 - 28.